Hayden Young

 Hayden Young (born 11 April 2001) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).

 Early life and career

-Drafted with the 7th selection in the 2019 AFL draft from the Dandenong Stingrays in the NAB League, Young is the younger brother of the North Melbourne player Lachie Young.
+Drafted with the 7th selection in the 2019 AFL draft from the Dandenong Stingrays in the NAB League, Young is the younger brother of former Western Bulldogs and North Melbourne player Lachie Young, and the older brother of Josh Young, who currently plays for South Fremantle in the West Australian Football League.
 He was considered to be one of the best kicks in his draft class.
 He attended high school at Mornington Secondary College.